berkgoksel/SierraOne/README.md

 # SierraOne
-`SierraOne` is a simple shared reverse shell over Discord.
-Based on SierraTwo, that works over Slack. https://github.com/berkgoksel/SierraTwo
+`SierraOne` is a simple shared reverse shell over Discord, based on [SierraTwo](https://github.com/berkgoksel/SierraTwo) that works over Slack.
+The logic is pretty much the same, however the Discord API is cleaner as well as easier to develop with.
+I find SierraOne to be more successful than It's peer.

+# Why?
+The idea is to have a shell the whole team can play around with during a CTF game.
+Also, we like using Discord as [@ExploitStudio](https://exploit.studio/).
+The traffic flows only through Discord therefore generating IoC's and rules for Sierra should be harder than your regular reverse shell.
+Although Sierra could be used for pentesting, I highly discourage you from doing so as Discord keeps record of all chat history which might lead to disclosure of confidential data.
+It is recommended to pack/crypt the binaries before use.

 ## Usage
 `SierraOne` only supports Python 3.x.